The Saint John’s Bible: Illuminating the Word of God in Minnesota

 The arboretum

-Saint John’s Abbey Arboretum is a natural arboretum with mix of prairie, oak savanna, forest, lakes and wetlands.
+Saint John’s Abbey Arboretum is a natural arboretum with a mix of prairie, oak savanna, forest, lakes and wetlands.

 There are walking trails throughout the property and the public is generally welcome, but respect for both the monastic community that owns and operates the property and the game refuge they have nurtured is paramount.
 This is a place for contemplation, not loud or rigorous activity or even a walk with your dog.
 (Pets are prohibited.)